niceguy4/Continuously-Get-Stock-Market-Symbol-Data/README.md

 #### yfinance

+yfinance is maintained by [Ran Aroussi](https://pypi.org/user/ranaroussi/).
 The script documentation can be found on the author's website: https://pypi.org/project/yfinance/ .